 Why looking after our colleagues is pivotal

-With Blue Monday 2021 upon us, Yodel’s Chief People Officer, John Hardman talks about the importance of colleague wellbeing and why 2021 is such a key year for supporting our key workers.
+With Blue Monday upon us, Yodel’s Chief People Officer, John Hardman talks about the importance of colleague wellbeing and why it's such a key year for supporting our colleagues

 “Our colleagues are incredibly important to us and we need to reward their hard work and efforts with stability and development opportunities